Civil and Environmental Engineering Newsletter

 Black Lives Matter

 We would like to express our solidarity with the Black community and the Black Lives Matter movement.
 We mourn the losses of Ahmaud Arbery, Breonna Taylor, George Floyd, Tony McDade and countless other named and unnamed victims of racialized hatred and violence.
-Horrific incidents of police brutality and racial injustice have sparked a global conversation about the consequences of systemic racism.
+Horrific incidents of police brutality and racial injustice have sparked a global conversation about the consequences of racism.
 As a Civil & Environmental Engineering community, our mission to advance education and research in engineering the built and natural environment is inextricably tied with environmental issues, and therefore, racial and social issues.
-We must eradicate white supremacy that is inherent in engineering fields and recognize how engineering has historically failed to prioritize the value of diversity in experience.
 We want to encourage each member of the CEE community to continue to grow, listen, learn, and reflect.
-We plan to address these issues in five key focus areas: Accountability & Transparency, Hiring & Admissions, Education & Training, Outreach & Mentorship & Creating a Supportive Environment.
+We must also recognize how the field of engineering has historically failed to prioritize the value of diversity in experience, and work to change that.
+We plan to do so in five key focus areas, through: ensuring accountability & transparency, supporting education & training, enhancing outreach & mentorship, creating a supportive environment, and reaffirming our commitment to the value of diversity, broadly defined, in hiring and admissions.

 Department Seminars & Events